OEAdebayo/skin-project/README.md

     @article{OLUSEGUNETAL2025,
-        title = {Deep Learning Approaches for the Classification of Keloid Images in the Context of Malignant and Benign Skin Disorders.}, author = {Olusegun Ekundayo and Brice Chatelain and Dumitru Trucu and Raluca Eftimie}, journal = {Diagnostics},
+        title = {Deep Learning Approaches for the Classification of Keloid Images in the Context of Malignant and Benign Skin Disorders.}, author = {Olusegun Ekundayo Adebayo and Brice Chatelain and Dumitru Trucu and Raluca Eftimie}, journal = {Diagnostics},
         volume = {15},
         year = {2025},